-Zillow Premier Agent is the advertising platform for Zillow and Trulia.
-While both sites allow you to post listings for free, becoming a premier agent has two major benefits:
+While Zillow allows you to post listings for free, becoming a premier agent has two major benefits:

 Let’s take a look at the two types of listings on Zillow so you can see what I’m talking about.

 Also note that this is indeed an eight figure listing.
-Yes, this is a real listing, and it’s really $73 million+.
+Yes, this is a real listing, and it’s really listed at $73 million+.
 Those Premier agents now have a chance at nabbing a client with a $70 million budget.
-Sure, multi million dollar listings may not be common where you work (or even in Manhattan for that matter), but the benefit here is obvious.
+Sure, multi-million dollar listings may not be common where you work (or even in Manhattan for that matter), but the selling point here is obvious.

 Now let’s check out a listing where the listing agent is a Zillow Premier Agent: